Greenane History, Family Crest & Coats of Arms

 Early History of the Greenane family

-Another 153 words (11 lines of text) covering the years 1273, 1540 and 1594 are included under the topic Early Greenane History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Greenane research.
+Another 77 words (6 lines of text) covering the years 1273, 1535, 1594, 1535, 1559, 1564, 1567 and are included under the topic Early Greenane History in all our PDF Extended History products and printed products wherever possible.

 Greenane Spelling Variations